justxi/rocm/README.md

 **Attention: With version 2.x of ROCm the ebuilds will be renamed to comply with the Gentoo naming rules.**<br>
 **Please report all problems here first, if you tried ebuilds of this repository.**

+**ROCm 2.7 is currently not rolled out.
+The ebuilds for ROCm 2.7 are currently in a highly experimental state!**

 Thanks to all contributors.

 The following tables show all ebuilds tested (2019-01-03) in this repository. <br>